aguerrave/kbs-docker-allinone/README.md

 # KBS Docker All-in-One Suite
 The all-in-one package to run KBS-iDempiere in Docker

-# Install, Uninstall and Update
+# How to Install, Uninstall and Update KBS-iDempiere Docker
 * Install KBS:
     * `kbs-setup.bat|sh`
 * Uninstall KBS: